We’ve included our most-asked questions below, but if you don’t find your answer here, feel free to contact us!

 This is a night to draw attention to the irony that we are told from the time we are young not to walk alone, not to go out after dark, to avoid strangers and to avoid dangerous areas of town – and yet – the largest numbers of folks who experience violence are in their own home is at the hands of someone they know.

-The first Take Back the Night in York Region that the TBTN Planning Committee is aware of was in 1998.
-This year marks are 20th annual event!
+The first Take Back the Night (TBTN) in York Region that the TBTN Planning Committee is aware of was in 1998.
+This year marks our 23rd annual event!

 History of TBTN in General

 The first Take Back the Night event in the United States for which we have received documentation took place in Philadelphia in October of 1975.
 Citizens of Philadelphia rallied together after the murder of young microbiologist, Susan Alexander Speeth, who was stabbed by a stranger a block from her home while walking alone.
 The first Take Back the Night abroad for which we have received documentation occurred at The International Tribunal on Crimes against Women.
 The Tribunal took place March 4 through 8, 1976 in Brussels, Belgium.
 Two thousand women representing 40 countries attended the event.
 These were the first documented Take Back the Night marches, which occurred as a candlelight procession through the streets of Philadelphia in 1975 and Brussels in 1976.

 In other parts of Europe, Take Back the Night began under a different name.
 After the Tribunal, Reclaim the Night arose in Rome in 1976.
 That year in Rome, there were a reported 16,000 rapes, and this fueled Reclaim the Night.
 The movement leapt from Rome to West Germany where women were harassed and assaulted both day and night; they held their first Reclaim the Night on April 30, 1977.
 International interest in the movement began to grow.
 The next city to hold a Reclaim the Night event was Leeds, England in November 1977.